megatran/snapback_smart_hat/README.md

 ```

 ### How it works
-Webcam-equipped cap that captures happy moments by recognizing smiling faces and using that recognition to trigger the capture of a short video clip, which is then wirelessly uploaded to the cloud for later viewing.
+Webcam-equipped cap that captures happy moments by recognizing smiling faces (utilizing OpenCV Haar Cascades) and using that recognition to trigger the capture of a short video clip, which is then wirelessly uploaded to the cloud for later viewing.

 <img src="img/SnapBack.jpg" />